maldoinc/wireup/docs/pages/factory_functions.md

 ## Examples

-### Use a generator function (yield instead of return)
+### Generator Functions for Resource Management

-Use this when your service needs to perform cleanup.
+When your service requires cleanup (like database connections or network resources), use generator functions:

 ```python
 @service